 Therefore, it is now time that as an equity investor, you become extra vigilant with your investment decisions and prevent yourself from kneejerk decisions.

 Will the Indian Economy Grow Faster in 2019 than in 2018?

-When the market starts tumbling, the various news agencies may tell give you an impression that the fall will never end.
+When the market starts tumbling, the various news agencies may tell give you the impression that the fall will never end.
 This situation ignites anxiety and fuels uncertainty among investors.
 This situation often results in irrational decisions.

 Benjamin Graham – the father of value investing, states that the mindset of a value investor should be towards stock market volatility.

 So don’t let a volatile market withdraw your investments.
 Analyze the current state of the market and then make an informed decision!